President's Welcome

 Promote the values of the Enlightenment

-Promote the scientific world view
+Promote the scientific world view and scientific literacy

 Support evidence based policies